 When people start doing research for their trip to Seoul, often they tell me they were immediately struck by just how big it is.
-Places can be far apart, so it’s important to plan your Seoul itinerary in advance so that you visit each one in a way that makes sense.
+Places can be far apart, so it’s important to plan your Seoul itinerary in advance.
+That way you can visit each one in a way that makes sense, even if you’re only in Seoul on a layover.
 You could easily pass a couple of weeks wandering the streets of Seoul, visiting a different festival or cafe or museum each day, but most first timers come for just 5 days in Seoul.

 So this Seoul itinerary covers a little something for every interest, plus a few swaps dependent upon weather and days of the week.
 But before I jump into where to go when, I’ll mention some of the best things to do in Seoul in each of the main tourist neighborhoods.
 After living in Korea for 3 years, I’ve discovered a lot of corners of the capital city that aren’t obvious if you’ve only visited once or even just a dozen times, and I want you to have more options for your trip.